HTTPArchive/almanac.httparchive.org/src/content/en/2025/third-parties.md

   )
 }}

 Compared to the previous year, we observe a slight decrease in the percentage of pages that use one or more third parties across websites.
-However, despite this decrease, the percentage of pages with one or more third parties remain greater or equal to 90%.
+However, despite this decrease, the percentage of pages with one or more third parties remains greater or equal to 90%.

 {{ figure_markup(
   image="num-3p-by-rank.png",